 Reducing pollution in the paper industry

-Polaina goes on to explain that the new enzyme’s main benefit would be in the replacement, at least partially, of the use of chlorine in the bleaching process, as in the whitening of paper.
-“The use of chlorine leads to the formation of organic compounds known as AOX (Adsorbable Organic Halides), which are highly toxic chemicals.”
+Polaina goes on to explain that the new enzyme’s main benefit would be in the replacement, at least partially, of the use of chlorine dioxide in the bleaching process, as in the whitening of paper.

 Totally chlorine free or elemental chlorine free

 Paper can be deemed ECF when the bleaching process uses chlorine dioxide instead of the chlorine gas method of bleaching.
-On the other hand, when a product is deemed TCF, it is whitened by using hydrogen peroxide instead of another type of chlorine.
+On the other hand, when a product is deemed TCF, it is whitened by using hydrogen peroxide instead of chlorine-containing reagents.